Tawang district: Geography

-Tawang district occupies an area of 2172 km2,.
-The district is roughly located around latitude 27° 45’ N and longitude 90° 15’ E at the northwest extremity of South Tibet.
+Tawang Chu, occupies an area of 2172 km2,.
+The district is roughly located around latitude 27° 45’ N and longitude 90° 15’ E at the northwest extremity of Arunachal Pradesh.
 Elevations range between 6,000 and 22000 ft, and inhabitants are found at lower altitude, where they enjoy a cool temperate climate.

 The district was carved out of the West Kameng district, which adjoins it to the south and east.
 Bhutan borders Tawang to the west whereas Tibet is to the north of the district.
 The district occupies an area of 2,085 square kilometres and has a population of 38,924 (as of 2001), almost 75% of which are considered "tribal", i.e. belonging to the native Monpa, Bhotia, Adi, etc. The sensitivity of the border area brings Tawang a heavy military presence.

 In winter, Tawang frequently experiences heavy snowfall.

 Administrative divisions

 The district is divided into 3 sub-divisions: Tawang, Lumla and Jang.
 Tawang sub-division is divided into 2 administrative circles: Tawang and Kitpi.
 Lumla sub-division is divided into 4 administrative circles: Bongkhar, Dudunghar, Lumla and Zemithang.
 Jang sub-division is divided into 4 administrative circles: Jang, Mukto, Thingbu and Lhou.

 There are 3 Arunachal Pradesh Legislative Assembly constituencies located in this district: Lumla, Tawang and Mukto.
 All of these are part of Arunachal West Lok Sabha constituency.